openchoreo/openchoreo.github.io/docs/concepts/developer-abstractions.md

 limits, scaling parameters, and operational policies come from the ServiceClass or WebApplicationClass, while the workload simply declares what the application needs to function.

-## WorkflowRun
+## ComponentWorkflowRun

-A **WorkflowRun** represents a runtime execution instance of a Workflow.
-While Workflows define the template and schema for what can be executed, WorkflowRuns represent actual executions with specific parameter values and context.
+A **ComponentWorkflowRun** represents a runtime execution instance of a ComponentWorkflow - a specialized workflow type designed specifically for building components.
+While ComponentWorkflows define the build template and schema, ComponentWorkflowRuns represent actual build executions with specific parameter values and ownership tracking.

-WorkflowRuns bridge the gap between developer intent and CI/CD execution.
-Developers create WorkflowRun resources to trigger workflows, providing only the schema values defined in the Workflow template.
+ComponentWorkflowRuns bridge the gap between developer intent and CI/CD execution for component builds.
+Developers create ComponentWorkflowRun resources to trigger builds, providing component ownership information, repository details, and build parameters.
 The platform handles all the complexity of rendering the final workflow specification, synchronizing secrets, and managing execution in the build plane.

-Each WorkflowRun captures two essential pieces of information:
+Each ComponentWorkflowRun captures three essential pieces of information:

-**Workflow Configuration** references the Workflow template to use and provides the developer-configured schema values.
-These values conform to the schema defined in the referenced Workflow, with automatic validation ensuring type correctness and constraint satisfaction.
-For example, a Docker build workflow might receive repository URL, branch name, and Dockerfile path, while a buildpack workflow might receive additional configuration for build resources, caching, and testing modes.
+**Ownership Tracking** links the build execution to a specific component and project.
+This enables traceability, allowing the platform to track which builds belong to which components and maintain build history per component.
+The ownership information includes both project name and component name, ensuring proper audit trails and enabling component-specific build operations.

+**System Parameters** provide the structured repository information required for build-specific platform features.
+These parameters follow a fixed structure with `repository.url`, `repository.revision.branch`, `repository.revision.commit`, and `repository.appPath` fields.
+This predictable structure enables the platform to support auto-builds triggered by webhooks, manual build actions in the UI, build traceability linking images to source commits, and monorepo support by identifying specific application paths within repositories.

+**Developer Parameters** provide values for the flexible configuration schema defined by the platform engineer in the ComponentWorkflow.
+These might include build version numbers, test modes, resource allocations, timeout settings, caching configurations, and retry limits.
+The schema validation ensures type correctness and constraint satisfaction automatically.

-This abstraction provides a simplified interface where developers interact with curated schemas rather than complex CI/CD pipeline definitions, while creating permanent audit trails essential for compliance and debugging.
-The separation of concerns allows platform engineers to control workflow implementation and security policies through Workflow templates while developers manage application-specific parameters through WorkflowRun schema values.
-For component-bound workflows, automatic linkage between builds and components enables coordinated build and deployment lifecycles.
-WorkflowRuns can be created manually for ad-hoc builds or automatically by platform controllers in response to code changes, supporting both interactive development and fully automated CI/CD pipelines while maintaining consistent execution patterns and governance.
+This abstraction provides a specialized interface for component builds, where developers interact with curated schemas rather than complex CI/CD pipeline definitions.
+The separation of concerns allows platform engineers to control build implementation and security policies through ComponentWorkflow templates while developers manage repository information and build parameters through ComponentWorkflowRun instances.
+ComponentWorkflowRuns can be created manually for ad-hoc builds or automatically by platform controllers in response to code changes, supporting both interactive development and fully automated CI/CD pipelines while maintaining consistent execution patterns and governance specifically tailored for component build operations.